11 Essential Passport Facts for Traveling in 2023

 10. Do not count on getting an "emergency" passport through one of the Passport Agency locations as some people have done in the past.
-You have to have proof that you are traveling internationally within 72 hours.
+You have to have proof that you are traveling internationally within two weeks.
 There are a limited number of appointments offered.
 Some locations will only process an emergency passport for actual emergency-required travel which excludes booking a last-minute trip or not properly planning for an upcoming trip.

 Keeping your passport safe